s21violette/Image-Processing/README.md

 # Image-Processing
-In this application you can set for .bmp image following filters:
+In this C++ application you can set for .bmp image following filters:
 1. Brightness
 2. Contrast
 3. Saturation